UNIV304: Heighten Your Experience

 How Does UNIV304 Work?

 Get the knowledge to connect and engage with the locals!
-Complete pre-trip assignments & projects on an online platform through CWU before your trip.
+Complete pre-trip projects on an online platform before your trip.

 On The Ground

-Engage in dialogue circles to explore and challenge beliefs of what you’re seeing on the ground.
+Engage in dialogue circles to explore and challenge beliefs on the trip.
 Journal about your experience and impact.

-Synthesize your trip into a final project.
-Projects can vary; such as a multimedia presentation, video, or paper to share and inspire others.
+Synthesize your trip into a final project, such as a multimedia presentation, video, or paper to share and inspire others.

 Stand out from the crowd with your leadership skills and resume!
-Complete this couse and join a network of sustainable development experts.
+Join a network of sustainable development experts.

-Learning opportunities are embedded in activities throughout the excursion’s itinerary and enhanced through methods typically associated with service-learning.
-These methods include; cross-cultural engagement, field notes, dialogue circles with your fellow volunteers, reflective journaling, and an analysis of how the experience will be integrated into the students’ personal, academic, and professional aspirations.
+Learning opportunities are embedded in activities throughout the excursion’s itinerary and enhanced through methods typically associated with service-learning: cross-cultural engagement, field notes, dialogue circles with your fellow volunteers, reflective journaling, and an analysis of how the experience will be integrated into the students’ personal, academic, and professional aspirations.
 To view the syllabus for each country, click the images below.

 UNIV 304 is a 5 quarter-credit hybrid course offered to complement GIVE’s May through August excursions to Nicaragua, Tanzania and Thailand.
 Online modules are delivered through CANVAS with an international immersion component added in-country.